20 Beautiful Website Footers [Examples & Snippets]

 Here’s a super simple and beautiful footer.

-It uses a white background and keeps its minimalistic look by removing all the unnecessary.
-There are no underlines, no colors, no images…
+It uses a white background and maintains its minimalistic look by removing all the unnecessary.
+There are no underlines, colors, or images.

 The footer uses flat fonts for social media icons and payment options.
-It’s divided into 3 columns and contains useful links, a newsletter form to subscribe to, and a few icons.
+It’s divided into three columns and contains useful links, a newsletter form to subscribe to, and a few icons.

 It’s fully responsive.